 Henrico home prices are not only among the most expensive in North Carolina, but Henrico real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Henrico is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Henrico isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Henrico are a mix of both white- and blue-collar jobs.
 Overall, Henrico is a town of sales and office workers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Henrico who work in sales jobs (18.66%), management occupations (11.64%), and office and administrative support (10.96%).

 Another notable thing is that Henrico is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Henrico is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Henrico does not have a public transit system used by locals to get to and from work.

-The overall education level of Henrico citizens is substantially higher than the typical US community, as 33.98% of adults in Henrico have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Henrico citizens is substantially higher than the typical US community, as 33.98% of adults in Henrico have at least a bachelor's degree.

 The per capita income in Henrico in 2022 was $44,180, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,720 for a family of four.
 However, Henrico contains both very wealthy and poor people as well.